What Happens If I Don't Pay Property Taxes in Alabama?

 If someone else is the high bidder at the sale, that party is entitled to possession of the property after receiving the certificate from the tax collector.
 To get possession, the purchaser must first make a demand that you give up the home.
 If you don't move out within six months of the demand, that party can start an eviction action against you.
 (Ala.
 Code § 40-10-74).

-Under Alabama law, generally, if the state buys the lien, you may redeem at any time before the title passes out of the state or, if someone else buys the lien, you may redeem within three years from the date of the sale.
+In Alabama, if the state buys the tax lien, the property may be redeemed at any time before the title passes out of the state.
+If another party buys the lien, you may redeem the property at any time within three years from the date of the sale.
 (Ala.
-Code § 40-10-120).
+Code § 40-10-120, § 40-10-29, Ala.
+Code § 40-10-132).

-An owner who retains possession might be able to redeem beyond the redemption time limit, though you'll most likely have to ask a court to approve it.
+Under Alabama law, if you occupy the property, you might be able to redeem even after the redemption period expires, though you'll probably have to ask a court to approve the redemption.
 (Ala.
 Code § 40-10-82).
-Talk to an attorney if you need more information about the law surrounding giving up possession of your property following a tax lien sale and the effect it might have on your redemption rights.
+Talk to a lawyer to learn more about the laws that cover possession of the property following a tax lien sale and the effect they might have on your redemption rights.

 Getting Help

-If you're having trouble paying your property taxes, you might be able to reduce your tax bill or get extra time to pay.
-If you're already facing a property tax lien sale in Alabama and have questions or need help redeeming your property after a tax lien sale, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.
+If you're already facing a property tax lien sale in Alabama and have questions (or need help redeeming your property after a tax lien sale), consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.

 FACING FORECLOSURE ?